smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 This means the Collector has to have management access to the devices that are added to it.
 Be sure to open up any firewalls for connections from the Collector to these devices over ports 22 (TCP, SSH), 161 (UDP, SNMP), and 80 and 443 (TCP, HTTP(s)) so that it can actually connect.
 Connectivity to these types of devices (i.e., network switches) are mostly closed, and rightly so.
 I've seen too many implementations where people were sidetracked because there was no connectivity allowed between the Collector and network devices.
 Except for incoming network flows via NetFlow or sFlow, all connections are outbound from the Collector.

 #### Monitoring Intervals

 Polling happens at an interval between **5 and 15** minutes, depending on the type of data source.
 Most polling happens every 10 minutes, except for Brocade VDX (every **15** minutes) and VMware NSX (every **3** minutes for security events, **5** minutes for regular events, and **10** minutes for other configuration items).
 Every other data source is polled every **10** minutes.

+With **version 6.3** and above, you can configure custom configuration polling intervals for network devices (routers, switches, firewalls, load balancers).
+The minimum is 10 minutes and the maximum is every 7 days.
+A longer polling interval can be used for devices that have relatively static configuration.

-SNMP polling happens every **5** minutes on every data source.
+SNMP polling happens every **5** minutes on every data source (even if you have a custom config polling interval).
 Of course, these intervals can change when a new Network Insight version is released; always double-check in the documentation for the exact intervals.
 These numbers are here, just to give you an idea.

 I> Polling happens independently per data source and on an interval timer.
 There is no persistent connection being left open to the data sources; there is no permanent SSH connection.
 It reconnects each time.